vpclab/QuickCSF/README.md

 # QuickCSF

-A fast, adaptive approach to estimating contrast sensitivity function parameters across multiple eccentricities and stimulus orientations.
+A fast, adaptive approach to estimating contrast sensitivity function parameters.

 This implmentation is based on: